SystemsLab-Sapienza/conspiracy-dataset-telegram/README.md

 ## Conspiracy Resource Dataset
 The dataset is included in two files.
 The `conspiracy_resource_dataset.csv` file contains the resources collected and their source.
-The `conspiracy_resource_dataset_supplementary.csv` contains the identifiers of all videos shared within conspiracy-related YouTube channels.
+The `conspiracy_resource_dataset_supplementary.csv` file contains the identifiers of all videos shared within conspiracy-related YouTube channels.
 Indeed data we extracted from the sources consisted only of YouTube channel identifiers.
 We enhanced this dataset by extracting the IDs of all videos shared within these channels.

 The `conspiracy_resource_dataset.csv` contains the following columns: